-Although there may be other expenses associated with the property that may be wholly or partially tax deductible such as loan payments, depreciation, interest, and capital expenditures, these are not treated as operating expenditures as they are not part of operating the property.
+Although there may be other operating costs that may be wholly or partially tax-deductible such as loan payments, depreciation, interest, and capital expenditures, these are not treated as operating expenses as they are not part of operating the building.

-With this in mind, calculating the net operating income (NOI) becomes very simple because you will only need your gross operating income less the operating expenses as defined above.
+With this in mind, calculating the net operating income (NOI) becomes very simple because you will only need your gross operating income less the operating expense as defined above.

-On the surface, it does look like only tenants should be concerned about these two terms.
+On the surface, it does look like only tenants should be concerned about these two terms because the tenant pays rent.
 But that’s not really the case, as we saw earlier.
-As the one renting out space, it’s important to know how either of these options can affect you and which is more suitable for your renter.
+As the one renting out a home or office in the building, it’s important to know how either of these options can affect you and which is more suitable for your renter.

 We break this down for you.

-Either option might be suitable depending on what the renting needs of your tenants are.
-Where gross leases are concerned, the tenant pays a flat rate for the exclusive use of the property.
-You as the landlord may have used previous property data to arrive at a rental figure that covers the rent, standard utilities, and day-to-day expenses.
+Either option might be suitable, depending on what the renting needs of your tenants are.
+Where gross leases are concerned, the tenant pays a flat rate for the exclusive use of the real estate.
+You as the landlord may have used previous real estate data to arrive at a rental figure that covers the rent, standard utilities, and day-to-day expenses.

 Gross leases are fairly flexible and can be customized to suit both you and the tenant.
-For instance, you could come to an understanding with the renter that the flat fee should also include landscaping or waste pick up.
-Or the gross lease could be modified to not only include the principal provisions of a gross lease agreement but also state that the tenant will take care of electricity utilities, while the landlord will provide janitorial services and waste pick up.
+For instance, you could come to an understanding with the renter that the flat fee should also include landscaping or waste pick-up.
+Or the gross lease could be modified to not only include the principal provisions of an agreement but also state that the tenant will take care of electricity utilities, while landlords will provide janitorial services and waste pick up.

-A gross lease is beneficial for a tenant who wants to only pay a flat fee.
-This is very sound for Toronto commercial renting, especially when you are looking to get rid of variable expenses related to the property.
+A gross lease is beneficial for tenants who want to only pay a flat fee.
+This is very sound for Toronto commercial renting, especially when you are looking to get rid of variable operating expenses related to real estate.

-Net leases, on the other hand, are the exact opposite of gross leases.
-You as the landlord seeks to shift part or all the costs that come with the property to the tenant.
+Net leases, on the other hand, are the exact opposite of gross.
+Landlords seek to shift part or all the costs that come from properties to the tenant.

-Conventionally, a tenant would pay rent, and the landlord would take care of taxes, insurance, and utilities of the property as in a gross lease.
+Conventionally, a tenant pays rent, and landlords take care of taxes, insurance, and utilities of the building as in a gross lease.
 A net lease, however, will shift all or some of these responsibilities to the tenant.
-This includes maintenance, property taxes, or insurance.
+This includes upkeep, real estate tax, or insurance.

 So, if you are opting for a net lease, it would be either of three options below:

-- Single Net Lease – In this case, the tenant will pay rent and property tax
+- Single Net Lease – In this case, the tenant will pay rent and real estate tax

-- Double Net Lease – This option will have the tenant paying rent, property tax, and insurance
+- Double Net Lease – This option will have the tenant paying rent, tax, and insurance

-- Triple Net Lease (net net net) – What is the net net net?
-Just as the word suggests, the renter will pay for the net rent, which will comprise of net property tax, net insurance, and net maintenance for the property.
+- Triple Net Lease (net net net) – What is the net net-net?
+Just as the word suggests, the tenant pays for the net rent, which will comprise net property tax, net insurance, and net maintenance for the building.
 This explanation also doubles up as the triple net rent definition.

-If your tenant is the kind who wants more control over expenses related to the property, then the above net lease options afford them control to various degrees.
+If your tenants are the kind who want more control over costs related to the unit in the building, then the above net lease options afford them control to various degrees.
 It also means added responsibility.

 Given that gross leases are flexible, they can always be modified to reach a consensus that is tenable to both a tenant and you as a landlord.

-In general, having a clue about the two rent types and leases we’ve looked at is beneficial not just for you as a landlord but also the tenant.
+In general, having a clue about the difference between net rent and gross rent and the different lease types we’ve looked at is beneficial not just for you as a landlord but also the renter.
 If they seem clueless about this kind of information, it would be great to share it with them.
 In the end, like the one renting out space, you will get insight on how to maximize profits while your tenants can have some flexibility in choosing options that are suitable to their business or residential requirements.